openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-unity-driver.rst

 #.
 Setup the Unity array certificate and import it to the Unity, see section
    `Storage system certificate` of `Security Configuration Guide <https://www.emc.com/collateral/TechnicalDocument/docu69321.pdf>`_.

 #.
-Import the CA certficate to the Cinder nodes on which the driver is running.
+Import the CA certificate to the Cinder nodes on which the driver is
+   running.

 #.
 Enable the changes on cinder nodes and restart the cinder services.